 Tools and resources

 NICE's adoption team worked with contributors who use (or have used) HeartFlow FFRCT in NHS organisations to gather learning and experiences.
-No contributors have adopted HeartFlow FFRCT into routine clinical practice but all have user experience as part of a research study or registry.

 The information presented in this resource is intended for the sole purpose of supporting the NHS in adopting, evaluating the impact of adopting or further researching this technology.
 It is complementary to the guidance and was not considered by the medical technologies advisory committee when developing its recommendations.